howmanysmall/ValkyrieFramework/Spec/APIDocs/AppbarModule/AppbarModule.md

 ```
 `AppbarInstance` is explained in AppbarInstance.md.

 This function creates an Appbar, applies the given settings to it and
-tweens it in from the left.
+tweens it in from the top.
 It also creates a Frame called `ContentFrame` inside the Overlay.
 This is where
 all content should go while the Appbar is visible.

-Broadcasts `AppbarCreated` when the Appbar is ready and fully visible.
+Broadcasts `AppbarCreated` when the Appbar is ready and fully visible (unless called asynchronously).
 Broadcasts `AppbarDestroyed` when the Appbar's Parent is set to nil.
 Broadcasts `AppbarTweeningIn` when the Appbar is tweening in.
 Broadcasts `AppbarTweeningOut` when the Appbar is tweening out.